BasicHandler/Droot/README.md

 # Droot
-Droot: An Android fork of Proot oriented to give distro installs in non-rooted devices privileged API access to enhace hybrid portable workspaces, playgrounds playgrounds &amp; UXs.
+Droot: An Android fork of Proot oriented to give distro installs in non-rooted devices privileged API access to enhace hybrid portable workspaces, playgrounds & UXs.